How to use patchclampplotteR

 of the documentation for import_cell_characteristics_df()

-for explanations of the required columns and what they include.
+for full explanations of the required columns and what you should

 Note: Since this vignette is included within an R package, the following code requires the function